-As part of the Trust's duty of care towards a pregnant Employee, the Headteacher/Principal will arrange a workplace health and safety risk assessment.
+As part of the Trust's duty of care towards a pregnant employee, the Headteacher/Principal will arrange a workplace health and safety risk assessment to take place that will be done in conjunction with the school/department.

 Where a potential risk is identified, reasonable temporary adjustments to the work/working conditions and/or working hours may be considered as appropriate.